The WealthPlan LLC

 • Single 65-year-old female: $2,700 per year

-Like life insurance, premiums for LTCi rise with age so the younger you apply the better.
+Like life insurance, LTCi premiums rise with age, so the younger you apply, the better.
 Riders, such as inflation protection, can be added to a policy for a higher premium.
-A common consumer objection in the past was that LTCi policies are too expensive.
+A common consumer objection in the past was that LTCi policies were too expensive.
 Fortunately, these policies have come a long way and can be designed to comfortably fit within most budgets.

 Can I be denied coverage?

 Unfortunately, yes.
-For standard policies, about 20% to 33% of applications were denied coverage from the ages of 50 to 59.
+For standard policies, about 30% to 47% of applications were denied coverage, depending on the age of application.
 The denials were generally due to disqualifying health conditions.
 Fortunately, hybrid policies have easier underwriting requirements.
-In any event, it is best to apply as early as you can so you can enjoy more coverage choices with reduced premiums.
+In any event, it is best to apply as early as possible to enjoy more coverage choices with reduced premiums.

 Are there tax benefits associated with LTCi?